honeycombio/refinery/tools/convert/rules.md

 ### Sampler

-Sampler is the dynamic sampler to use if the rule matches.

 The sampler to use if the rule matches.
-If this is set, the sample rate will be determined by the downstream sampler.
+If this is set, the sample rate will be determined by this downstream sampler.
 If this is not set, the sample rate will be determined by the Drop flag or the SampleRate field.

-Not eligible for live reload.

 Type: `object`